meangrape/fdb-wiki/FoundationDB-Release-7.0-Planning.md

 *Support processes changing IP addresses* - (Bhaskar?) - Kubernetes does not guarantee that a process will have the same IP address after a reboot.
 By changing exclude to be locality based, and by changing cluster files to support DNS addresses, we can make FoundationDB more friendly for Kubernetes users.

+*Downgrade simulation testing* - FDB 6.1 introduced a forward compatibility framework to allow users to downgrade their cluster after an upgrade.
+However, no tests exist that enforce or verify that downgrades work and are correct, and thus this support was never documented.
+Adding downgrades to restarting tests will allow us to offer official guidance of when and how downgrades are supported.

 # *Notable features which will not be in 7.0*

 *Satellite anti-quorums* - FoundationDB synchronously commits to the satellites TLogs with every commit.
 This makes tail latencies dependent on the WAN network between the main DC and the satellite location.
 By supporting anti-quorums on the satellites, we can submit mutation to two different satellites, and return success when one of the two responds.